jakobib/jefferson-library-classification/README.md

 Thomas Jefferson collected several thousand books during his lifetime.
 He organized his collection with a library classification scheme roughly based on a classification of knowledge by Francis Bacon.
 Jefferson's second library eventually became the Library Of Congress (LOC) in 1815.
 The LOC continued to use Jefferson's classification until replaced by the Library of Congress Classification (LCC) in 1897.

 As noted by Wilson (1984, p.
 624) the classification "went through an interesting process of evolution" including relocation of books between classes.
 Catalogs of Jefferson's libraries and its classification have been preserved in at least four versions.
-The Massachusetts Historical Society compiled a [Timeline of Jefferson's Catalog](https://www.masshist.org/thomasjeffersonpapers/catalog1783/catalog_timeline.php).

 ### 1783